PROJECT OVERVIEW

 • Engagement rate (92%) was calculated based on users who performed meaningful actions in Payroll, such as running payroll and payroll reports, per month.

-• Net promoter score (+47) was calculated using feedback gathered through Pendo surveys delivered in-app and via email.
+• NPS (+47) was calculated using feedback gathered through surveys delivered in-app and via email.
 The majority of respondents gave a 9 or 10, praising the ease of use, speed, and reliability of the new payroll solution.

 Customer feedback